biomedbigdata/keypathwayminer-standalone/README.md

         INC_L: Integer, how l should be increased within the range
         MAX_L: Integer, the maximum l value, i.e. the upper limit of the range
      Example:  -L1_batch=1,2,3 -L2_batch=1,2,3

+### Advanced options for execution
+     -processors {integer or MAX}
+          Number of cores/processors used for parallel computing.
+          Can take values between 1 and MAX (where MAX equals the maximum number of available threads in the system.
+In case value is numeric and larger than MAX, then it will default to MAX.